Why Is My Tax Return So Low?

 However, there are possible benefits available to reporting it.
 Sometimes your investments, out-of-pocket costs, and expenses, gas and travel expenses, office supplies, phone and internet bills, or other costs could be deductible expenses that will lower your tax liability.
 Being self-employed will also give you the option of making quarterly estimated tax payments.
 Instead of once a year, you would pay taxes on April 15, June 15, September 15, and January 15.

 Ways To Boost Your Refund

-There are a few things that you can do to legally boost your tax refunds.
+If you’re wondering why your tax return is so low, there are a few things that you can do to legally boost your tax refunds next time around.
 It’s worthwhile looking into some options that may be specific to your taxes that could help you.
 Some common boosts include:

 Rethinking Your Filing Status